Summertime, right? Business tends to slow, and strategy meetings are put aside in favor of long weekends and early-dismissal Fridays.

-The US Cyber Command is charged with directing the information networks of the Department of Defense and plans strategy and tactics for all of the military’s activities in cyberspace.
+The US Cyber Command is charged with directing the Department of Defense’s information networks and plans strategy and tactics for all of the military’s activities in cyberspace.
 A close look at their logo reveals a series of numbers embedded in the inner gold ring of the emblem.
 What the heck is that supposed to mean?
-Turns out that it is a (spoiler alert) secret code that, when cracked, revealed itself to be a cryptographic hash function, used to map unique digital data.
-This is a fancy way of saying, that when it was finally deciphered, it revealed the agency’s official mission statement.
-I can’t think of a better way for what is essentially a spy agency to conver real meaning with their logo!
+It turns out that it is a (spoiler alert) secret code that, when cracked, revealed itself to be a cryptographic hash function used to map unique digital data.
+This is a fancy way of saying that it revealed the agency’s official mission statement when it was finally deciphered.
+I can’t think of a better way for what is essentially a spy agency to convey real meaning with their logo!

 4. Sony VAIO logo

 According to the Sony blog, VAIO stands for “Visual Audio Intelligent Organizer.”
-The letters V and A in the logo represent the sine wave, or a simple analog symbol.
-The letters I and O, symbolize the 1 and 0, or the fundamental elements of binary code.
-This logo is sleek and attractive and promotes Sony’s historical position of leadership in the electronics industry at the same time as presenting itself as the cutting-edge future.
+The letters V and A in the logo represent the sine wave or a simple analog symbol.
+The letters I and O symbolize the 1 and 0, or the fundamental elements of binary code.
+This logo is sleek and attractive and promotes Sony’s historical position of leadership in the electronics industry while presenting itself as the cutting-edge future.

 5. LG logo

-It can be argued that LG’s success stems at least in part from it’s clever and friendly branding.
-The tagline that often accompanies this happy logo is “Life’s Good” and the subtle smiling face in the symbol conveys that so nicely.
+It can be argued that LG’s success stems at least in part from its clever and friendly branding.
+The tagline that often accompanies this happy logo is “Life’s Good,” The subtle smiling face in the symbol conveys that so nicely.
 The circle is meant to symbolize the world and to signify “global, tomorrow, energy, humanity, and technology.”
 To me, it just looks happy. 🙂

 Design Done Better